-dejtingsidor gratis youtube In that video up there (it's well worth 50 minutes of your time, by the way), he discusses learning about inertia.
+In one interview (since deleted from YouTube), he discusses learning about inertia as a child.
 He noticed the funny way a ball rolled around in a wagon, and he asked his father about it.
 His father told him to watch again, that the ball actually behaved differently from how he thought, and then he explained why.

 (1) Leave your house and find something you know nothing about.
 Leave your house, because if the thing is in your house, you've been ignoring it long enough that it won't sustain your interest for very long.
 It could be coffee roasting, snowblowers, the physics of how chalk sticks to a board – anything.
-Now, learn all about it. dejtingsida för raggare here This will take you some time.
+Now, learn all about it.
+This will take you some time.
 If you figured it out in an hour, you didn't get the point.

 Mine: I'm not sure on this one, honestly.
 I'm in the fortunate situation that I get to choose just about all my interactions.
 There's the give-and-take of a relationship, but other than that, you pretty much have to come ring my doorbell (and hope I answer) to get me to make an unplanned social interaction.